Tuesday, October 4, 2016

 Shallow, Deep, and Always Weedy

-As with any other species, you can find sweet spots and score a big catch while others never get the skunk off.
+As with any other species, you can find sweet spots and score a big catch while others never get the skunk off them.
 Most of the time, you may have to settle for a fish or two and be happy you connected.
 No doubt, weeds hold them.
 But if you know of any spots combining weeds with cover like submerged brush, always fish them.
-It’s a good idea to take note during the warm water months of any weedbeds combining plant species--Eurasian milfoil with pads and the like—because any break that stands out in a pattern of homogenous habitat tends to hold more fish.
+It’s also a good idea to take note during the warm water months of any weedbeds combining plant species--Eurasian milfoil with pads and the like—because any break that stands out in a pattern of homogenous habitat tends to hold more fish.

 Other lakes have heavy weed cover in the winter, which may characterize the best spots to fish, but carefully.
 In any event, we tend tip-ups by giving them a lift every so often, both to make sure the shiner isn’t stuck in weeds, and to give the bait a little life.